mikevansighem/dropbox-backup/README.md

 ## 🚀 Usage

-Dropbox Sync uploads all snapshot files (specifically, all `.tar` files) in the Home Assistant `/backup` directory to a specified path in your Dropbox.
+Dropbox Sync uploads all backup files (specifically, all `.tar` files) in the Home Assistant `/backup` directory to a specified path in your Dropbox.
 This target path is specified via the `output`option.
 Once the add-on is started, it is listening for service calls.